-The pharmacy provides a safe and appropriate environment for the provision of pharmacy services.
+The pharmacy generally provides a safe and appropriate environment for the provision of pharmacy services.
 The pharmacy team protect private information and the pharmacy is secure and protected from unauthorised access.

-The pharmacy was based inside a GP surgery and had a retail area toward the front and a dispensary area toward the back separated by a medicines counter to allow for the preparation of prescriptions in private.
-There was a sink available in the dispensary with running water to allow for hand washing and preparation of medicines.
+The pharmacy had a retail area toward the front and a dispensary area toward the back separated by a medicines counter to allow for the preparation of prescriptions in private.
+It was equipped with modern fixtures and fittings and was presented in a clean, tidy and professional manner.
+There was minor water damage to the ceiling tiles in the dispensary.
+There were sinks available in the dispensary and consultation room with running water to allow for hand washing and the preparation of medicines.
 Medicines were stored on the shelves in a generic and alphabetical manner.